 - A SICAV of Funds can not invest in a CII that in turn allows materialising more than 10% of its asset in others IICs.

 - They can invest in IICs non-financial, previous authorisation of the Ministry of the Economy and the CNMV .

 Collective Investment Schemes (CISs) in which a Funds SICAV is invested must fulfil certain requirements:

-- They must be IICs based in countries of the OECD that they are not tax havens and that are registered and supervised.
+- They owe be IICs based in OECD countries that they are not tax havens and that are registered and supervised.

-- Stock or shares of the IICs have be liquid (negotiated in the event of societies or that they guarantee the reimbursements charge to its heritage) and its net asset value has be subject to the regulated periodic advertising.
+- The stock or shares of the IICs have be liquid (negotiated in the event of companies or that they guarantee the reimbursements charge to its assets) and its net asset value has be subject to the regulated periodic advertising.

 - The SICAV of Funds enjoys the same taxation that the SICAV.